Builderb0y/AutoCodec/README.md

 * FactoryLists (EncoderFactoryList, ImprinterFactoryList, etc.) are what they say in the name: a list of Factories.
 They can create Handlers for a much wider range of types.
 * AutoCodec contains a FactoryList for each task.

-At the very end, an AutoEncoder and AutoDecoder are typically either wrapped to produce an Encoder and Decoder, which are combined to form a Codec, OR the AutoEncoder and AutoDecoder are combined into an AutoCoder, which is then wrapped to form a Codec.
-Regardless of whether wrapping or combining happens first, the result is the same: a Codec which can encode and decode instances of the requested type.
+At the very end, you get an AutoCoder which can encode and decode instances of the requested type.

 It is also worth mentioning that none of the above handlers rely on DataResult.
 When something goes wrong, a checked exception is thrown.
 The lack of reliance on DataResult also means that AutoCodec is more efficient at encoding and decoding than regular DFU is, due to the highly reduced number of lambda expressions involved.